Key Takeaways

 You can take GABA food supplements in the form of a tablet, capsule and powder.

-Scientists have shown that GABA does not readily cross into the brain.
-But many neurohackers report feeling a calming effect when using GABA.
+Some studies report that GABA does not readily cross the blood-brain barrier.
+But others do show GABA can cross this barrier.
+And many Neurohackers report feeling a calming effect when using GABA.

 PharmaGABA™ is a natural form of GABA made using Lactobacillus hilgardii bacteria.
 The same bacteria used to ferment vegetables when making the Korean cabbage dish called kimchi.
 This form seems to be effective in helping mood.